hungmanhdo/skillforge/README.md

 3. **Visual Explanations**: Charts and diagrams to illustrate concepts
 4. **Action Buttons**: Direct application to code or practice options
 5. **Related Concepts**: Connections to broader knowledge areas
+6. **Privacy-Preserving**: All analysis happens locally; only anonymized patterns are shared
+7. **Adaptive Content**: Difficulty and depth adjust to the developer's knowledge level
+8. **Seamless Integration**: Fits naturally into the development workflow

 ### Interactive Practice System